nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

       Expected: Edits the exercise at index 1, with a comment of `High jump`.
 Details of the edited exercise shown in the status message.

    1. Test case: `editex 1 c/123 e/High jump`<br>
-      Expected: Edits the exercise at index 1, with name of `High jumo` and calories per rep of `123`.
+      Expected: Edits the exercise at index 1, with name of `High jump` and calories per rep of `123`.
 Details of the edited exercise shown in the status message.

    1. Test case: `edit 1`<br>
       Expected: No exercise is edited.
 Error details shown in the status message.